-- 3. The source adapter initializes the native adapter and passes it the following: - The logical identifier of the application under which the source adapter is running. - The message object, which contains the message control values and the message body data. - 4.
+- 3. The source adapter initializes the native adapter and passes it the following: - The logical identifier of the application under which the source adapter is running. - The message-holder object, which contains the message-control values and the message body data. - 4.
 The native adapter looks in the configuration file to determine whether trace is enabled for that source logical identifier.
 If trace is enabled, the native adapter instantiates a trace client. - 5.
 The trace client looks in the configuration file to determine which trace level to use and to obtain other values.
 The trace client uses the trace level to filter out trace messages.
-See "Tracing" on page 22 for an overview of tracing and the Problem Determination Guide for detailed information about tracing. - 6.
-The native adapter looks in the message object for a destination logical identifier.
-If present, it is used. - If the destination logical identifier is not present, the native adapter looks up the default destination logical identifier in the configuration file, based on the source logical identifier, body category, and body type. - Based on the source logical identifier, the native adapter performs a two-stage lookup in the configuration file, in the following order: - a.
-For specific body category and body type values that are associated with that source logical identifier. - b.
-If no specific values are present, default body category and body type values are used.
-The default value for body category is DEFAULT.
-The default value for body type is DEFAULT. - Note: The kernel uses this two-stage lookup each time it looks up values in the configuration file based on the body category and body type. - 7.
-For each destination logical identifier determined in the previous step, the native adapter looks up the communication mode, based on the destination logical identifier, body category, and body type.
+See "Tracing" on page 26 for an overview of tracing and the Problem Determination Guide for detailed information about tracing. - 6.
+The native adapter looks in the message-holder object for a destination logical identifier.
+If present, it is used. - If the destination logical identifier is not present, the native adapter looks up the default destination logical identifier in the configuration file, based on the source logical identifier, body category, and body type. - Based on the source logical identifier, the native adapter performs a multistage lookup of body category and body type values in the configuration file, in the following order: - For specific body category and body type values. - b.
+For a specific body category value and a default body type value. - c.
+For a default body category value and a specific body type value. - d.
+For default body category and body type values.

+Note: The kernel uses this multistage lookup each time it looks up values in the configuration file.

+7. For each destination logical identifier determined in the previous step, the native adapter looks up the communications mode, based on the destination logical identifier, body category, and body type.
 The following communication modes are supported:

-MQPP The kernel transports messages by using MQSeries base services.
-MQRFH1 The kernel transports messages by using MQSeries and brokers messages by using MQSeries Integrator version 1.1.
-MQRFH2 The kernel transports messages by using MQSeries and brokers messages by using MQSeries Integrator version 2.
-MQBD The kernel transports messages by using MQSeries base services but sends and receives body data only.
+MQPP The kernel transports messages by using MQSeries base

+services.

+brokers messages by using MQSeries Integrator version

+brokers messages by using MQSeries Integrator version 2.

+MQBD The kernel transports messages by using MQSeries base

+services but sends and receives body data only.

 MQ The kernel transports messages by using MQSeries.

+JMS The kernel transports messages by using the Java

+Message Service (JMS).

-JMS The kernel transports messages by using the Java Messaging Service (JMS).
-FILE The kernel puts messages into a file and gets them from a file.
-This mode is provided for diagnostic purposes only.
+FILE The kernel puts messages into a file and gets them from

+a file.
+This mode is provided for diagnostic purposes

+only.

-In each communication mode, the message structure is different.
-See "Message and message format" on page 10.
-For more information about communication modes, see "Appendix A. Communication modes" on page 75.
+In each communications mode, the message structure is different.
+See "Message and message format" on page 11.
+For more information about communications modes, see "Appendix A. Communications modes" on page 97.

-- Note: If MQSeries Integrator is used, the final destination to which MQSeries Integrator sends the message must also be configured to receive messages by using the same communication mode as MQSeries Integrator. - 8.
-Based on the communication mode, the native adapter instantiates a subclass within itself to handle the message.
+Note: If MQSeries Integrator is used, the final destination to which MQSeries Integrator sends the message must use the same communications mode as MQSeries Integrator to receive messages.

+8. Based on the communications mode, the native adapter instantiates a subclass within itself to handle the message.
 The subclass is called the logical message service.
 Each communication mode has a different logical message service subclass.